North Bronx: History

-The North Bronx saw constant conflict During the American Revolution.
-Battle of Pell Point 18 about 750 men led Colonel John Glover Marblehead Massachusetts stayed march four thousand and Hessians enabling evacuate his White Plains In Westchester.
-For much rest war Bronx remained hands was subjected raids rebels that caused widespread destruction.
-November 1783, however Governor Clinton began a from Van Cortlandt Mansion take possession New York City departing English.
+The North Bronx saw constant conflict during the American Revolution.
+The North Bronx was a critical, contested front, serving as a battleground for British attempts to cut off Washington’s escape from Manhattan in 1776.
+Key events included the 1776 Battle of Pell's Point, the 1778 Stockbridge Massacre, and the transformation of the region north of Manhattan into the infamous Neutral Ground of Westchester County.

 During the early nineteenth century the chief occupations of lower Westchester County were growing wheat and raising livestock; between 1800 and 1830 the population rose from 1755 to 3023.
 Severe famine in Ireland and the growth of industry and commerce in the city drew thousands of Irish to the Bronx as laborers.

 Many Irish immigrants were employed in the construction of the High Bridge over the Harlem River, the New York and Harlem Railroad, and the Croton Aqueduct.
 Much of the area consisted of fertile lands that yielded fruits, vegetables, and dairy products for sale in the city.
 The first railroad tracks were laid over these lands, and rural stations eventually became the centers of new villages such as Melrose, Tremont, and Riverdale, Bronx.

 After the Second World War, new housing was built and the makeup of the population changed.
 Construction ranged from luxury apartment buildings in Riverdale to public housing in the southern Bronx.
 Longtime residents and former servicemen moved from older housing into privately built housing in the North Bronx.
 As commuting by automobile became more convenient, high-rise apartment building were erected in neighborhoods along the new roads, including Spuyten Duyvil and Riverdale.
 Co-op City, a complex of 15,372 units built in the North Bronx between 1968 and 1970, housed sixty thousand people and was among the largest housing developments in the world.